Three Sarawakian women activists, who identified themselves as 'concerned individuals', handed Rosmah a letter during her recent visit to Kuching.

 The information sheds new light on the alleged sexual crimes by loggers against Penan girls and women, detailed in the Ministry of Women's explosive report, released last September.

-The federal MinNONEistry of Women, Family and Community Development had commissioned a task force in October 2008 to probe claims of sexual assault by loggers against Penan girls.
+The federal Ministry of Women, Family and Community Development had commissioned a task force in October 2008 to probe claims of sexual assault by loggers against Penan girls.
 The task force found the allegations to be true.

 According to the ministry's report, victims, as young as ten years old, were attacked while hitching rides on logging company vehicles on their way to or from school.
 The ministry only released its report after eleven months, prompting accusations of a botched cover-up.